OC-ScienceIE/scienceie17/data/README.md

 Scripts contained are eval.py, for evaluating performance on the task, and util.py, for reading parsing ScienceDirect .xml files

+Update (20 October 2016): the eval.py script now performs micro averaging, not macro averaging as before, and does not print metrics for "none" anymore.
+Thanks to Matthew Peters (AI2) for spotting this and improving the script!

 ##Requirements:
 * Python 3
 * sklearn